All Saints Episcopal Church (Appleton, Wisconsin): People and Community

-All Saints is a worship community with activities including Sunday School, adult education, youth group, music ministry, pastoral care and a parish nursing program.
+All Saints is a worship community with activities in adult education, music ministry, pastoral care and bible studies.
 Parish-organized outreach efforts see parishioners devote time and assistance to local charitable organizations including Emergency Shelter of the Fox Valley, Harbor House Domestic Abuse Shelter and Leaven.
 All Saints also holds several large in-gatherings each year to support these organizations.
 The Outreach Committee, based on determination of need, directs the in-gatherings.

-With its central, downtown location, the building is used by community groups including Attic Theatre, events for Lawrence University and meetings of the Diocese of Fond du Lac.
+With its central, downtown location, the building is used by community groups including Attic Theatre, events for Lawrence University and meetings of the Diocese of Wisconsin.